Man City win Premier League: Pep Guardiola's side crowned for a record fourth season in a row

 City clinched the victory they needed at the Etihad to pip Arsenal to the title by two points - their sixth Premier League triumph of the Guardiola era.

-Foden, who was player of the match in Sunday's 3-1 win over West Ham after scoring two goals, told Sky Sports after the game: "Not just me, all the lads have played in important games, we've played this scenario over.
+Foden, who was player of the match in Sunday's 3-1 win over West Ham after scoring two goals, told Sky Sports: "Not just me, all the lads have played in important games, we've played this scenario over.
 We were confident.
 It's paid off.

-"It was the perfect start.
-The [nickname] sniper is going to stay forever now.
+"It was the perfect start [scoring after two minutes].
 This feeling will never get old.
 I want this winning feeling always."

+Kevin De Bruyne, now a six-time Premier League winner, says this is one of his "most special" titles after bouncing back from a difficult season with injury.

+"It feels as amazing as the first one," added Kevin De Bruyne.
+"We worked so hard for it, it's been a tough battle with Arsenal and Liverpool.
+Doing something historic is so special.

 City have now surpassed Manchester United to become the only side to win the Premier League four times in a row.

-Sky Sports pundit Gary Neville, speaking on co-commentary, added:"What an amazing achievement from Manchester City's players and coach.
+Sky Sports pundit Gary Neville, speaking on co-commentary, said: "What an amazing achievement from Manchester City's players and coach.

 "Man City come back week after week, month after month, season after season.
 From a sporting perspective, you can't take anything away from them.
 They are at such a high level."